The ATLAS Inner Detector Trigger performance in pp collisions at 13 TeV during LHC Run 2: The inner detector trigger

 \subsection{The inner detector trigger in \runii}

 For \runii, the division of the tracking into \emph{fast tracking} and \emph{precision tracking} stages was retained: the fast tracking stage consisting of a newly implemented, trigger-specific pattern recognition stage, based on a hybrid of those used at L2 during \runi, and the precision tracking stage again relying heavily on offline tracking algorithms, but seeded with information from the fast tracking stage~\cite{ATL-DAQ-PUB-2013-002,TRIG-2016-01}.
-As in \runi, the inner detector data preparation reconstructs clusters and \spacepoints from the silicon clusters from the pixels and the SCT strips~\cite{IDET-2013-01} used for the remainder of the track reconstruction.
+As in \runi, the inner detector data preparation reconstructs clusters, and \spacepoints from the silicon clusters, using the information from the pixels and the SCT strips~\cite{IDET-2013-01}.
+The clusters and spacepoints are used for the remainder of the track reconstruction.
 Since the fast and precision tracking steps were both running as aspects of the same process on single CPU nodes, they can share a single silicon data preparation step.

 \figsinglestage

 The generic \runii tracking strategy is shown schematically in Figure~\ref{fig:singlestage}.
 This illustrates how the tracking is split into separate steps, which can be separated by additional non-tracking-related algorithms to reconstruct additional features, and hypothesis algorithms to select objects which satisfy certain selection criteria.
 These are used to reduce the rate of \rois to be processed between the \FTF and \PTF steps.